Why Most People Never Escape Mediocrity (Even When They Try)

 - Default behaviors

-This is why motivation alone rarely creates lasting transformation.
+This is why motivation on its own rarely creates lasting change.

 What usually happens looks something like this: